 Deep Learning Frameworks

-Developers, researchers and data scientists can get easy access to NVIDIA optimized deep learning framework containers with deep learning examples, that are performance tuned and tested for NVIDIA GPUs.
-This eliminates the need to manage packages and dependencies or build deep learning frameworks from source.
-Visit NVIDIA NGC to learn more and get started.
+Developers, researchers, and data scientists can get easy access to NVIDIA optimized DL framework containers with DL examples that are performance-tuned and tested for NVIDIA GPUs.
+This eliminates the need to manage packages and dependencies or build DL frameworks from source.
+Containerized DL frameworks, with all dependencies included, provide an easy place to start developing common applications, such as conversational AI, natural language understanding (NLU), recommenders, and computer vision.
+Visit NVIDIA NGC™ to learn more.

-Following is a list of popular deep learning frameworks we support, including learning resources to get started.
+Following is a list of popular DL frameworks that we support, including learning resources for getting started.

 PyTorch is a Python package that provides two high-level features: